-Unless a seat on the governing body is vacant due to removal, resignation, death, or by operation of law, a quorum consists of the majority of all the members who are qualified to serve by election or appointment pursuant to chapter 9-13.
-The council may compel the attendance of absentees under such penalties as may be prescribed by ordinance.
+Unless a seat on the governing body is vacant due to removal, resignation, death, or by operation of law, a quorum consists of the majority of all the members of the governing body who are qualified to serve by election or appointment pursuant to chapter 9-13.
+The council governing body may compel the attendance of absentees under such penalties as may be prescribed by ordinance.